patrickbwarren/inkscape-survex-export/README.md

 `compass` readings, rather than as cartesian changes in easting and northing, was made precisely to accommodate this.

+5. Depth information can be added by hand by editing the `.svx` file.
+A convenient way to do this is to change the survey data type to

+`*data cylpolar from to tape compass depthchange`

+The final column (which contained zero `clino` entries) can be edited to reflect the depth change between survey stations whilst preserving the `tape` and `compass` entries, which are presumably correct if taken from a drawn-up survey in plan view.

-4. A large survey can be dealt with by partitioning the (red) (poly)lines into different, named layers, keeping the same scale bar and orientation line, but generating a different survex files for each named layer.
+6. A large survey can be dealt with by partitioning the (red) (poly)lines into different, named layers, keeping the same scale bar and orientation line, but generating a different survex files for each named layer.
 These survex files can be stitched together using a master file as illustrated below.
-To facilitate this, the top level `*begin` and `*end` block is given the name of the layer rather than a name derived from the docname.
-However some hand editing still has to be done to match up the corresponding stations in the different survey data files: in particular it is necessary to export these stations through the `*begin` and `*end` blocks in each file.
+To facilitate this, the top level `*begin` and `*end` block is given the name of the layer rather than a name derived from the docname (and by convention this should also be the name of the `.svx` file).
+Some hand editing has to be done to match up the corresponding stations in the different survey data
+files: in particular it is necessary to export these stations through the `*begin` and `*end` blocks in each file.

 ### Examples